tymyrddin/purple/source/index.rst

 Our services
 ---------------------------------

 Large organisations and corporations can afford to use colourful teaming (and even then, the budget is often too small).
-Smaller organisations usually can not afford the costs at all.
+Smaller organisations can probably not afford such costs at all.
 And there is no one-size-fits-all.
-Currently perceived states differ, even within an organisation, and a feasible and agreed-upon desired state is essential for any colourful program.
+Currently perceived states differ, even within an organisation, making it impossible to see a common ground to start from.
+And a feasible and agreed-upon desired state is also essential for any colourful program.

-As long as there are vulnerabilities, users are at risk.
-Therefore, it is incumbent on security professionals and researchers to prevent, find, and fix these vulnerabilities before an attacker takes advantage of them, harming the user.
+Meanwhile, as long as there are vulnerabilities, users are at risk.
+It is incumbent on security professionals and researchers to prevent, find, and fix these vulnerabilities, before an attacker takes advantage and harms users.

 We offer low-budget support for programs with similar security stances.
-And depending on our current financial state, we are even offering free services to not-for-profits and activists.
-Low-budget or free does not necessarily mean our services are of low value.
-On the contrary.
+Depending on our current financial state, we are even offering free (gratuit) services to not-for-profits and activists.

-`Contact us <https://uu.tymyrddin.dev/registration/>`_ in the Unseen University to discover how we could work together.
+Low-budget or free does not necessarily mean services are of low value.
+On the contrary. `Contact us in the Unseen University <https://uu.tymyrddin.dev/registration/>`_ to discover how we could work together.

 ----